 Some credit card issuers allow you and another person to apply for a credit card together.
 Each co-applicant has the same access to the account and is equally responsible for any money owing.

-Each of the co-applicants must be given certain information about the account by the card issuer.
+The card issuer must disclose information about the account to each of the co-applicants.
 (See above.)
 Each co-applicant is also entitled to receive a monthly statement.

 As a co-signer or guarantor